-In order to accomplish its purposes, this section includes methods and provisions for:
+In order to accomplish its purposes, this chapter includes methods and provisions for:

-- A. Restricting or prohibiting uses which are dangerous to health, safety, and property due to water or erosion hazards, or which result in damaging increases in erosion or flood heights or velocities; - B. Requiring that uses vulnerable to floods, including facilities which serve such uses, be protected against flood damage at the time of initial construction, at time of substantial damage or substantial improvement and throughout their intended life span; - C. Controlling the alteration of natural floodplains, stream channels, and natural protective barriers, which help accommodate or channel floodwaters; - D. Controlling, filling, grading, dredging, and other development which may increase flood damage; and - E. Preventing or regulating the construction of flood barriers which may unnaturally divert floodwaters, or which may increase flood hazards in other areas.
-(Ord.
-1135, 2015)
+- A. Restricting or prohibiting development which is dangerous to health, safety, and property due to water or erosion hazards, or which result in damaging increases in erosion, flood heights, or velocities; - B. Requiring that uses necessary for general health, safety and welfare of citizens, including facilities which serve such uses, be protected against flood damage at the time of initial construction, at time of substantial improvement, and throughout their intended life span; - C. Preserving and restoring natural floodplains, stream channels, and natural protective barriers that carry and store flood waters; - D. Controlling, filling, grading, dredging, and other development which may increase flood damage or erosion; and - E. Preventing or regulating the construction of flood barriers which may unnaturally divert floodwaters, or which may increase flood hazards to any other properties.